balanced/balanced-dashboard/README.md

 Welcome to the Balanced Dashboard.

 As an open company we want to put as much of our company in the public view as possible.
-We're creating our new dashboard as a javascript application that anyone can fork, comment on, contribute to, or generally tinker with.
+Our dashboard is a a javascript application that anyone can fork, comment on, contribute to, or generally tinker with.

 ## Why

 Found a spelling mistake?
-Want to run your own version with customised functionality?
+Want to run your own version with customized functionality?
 Jump in and contribute!

 ## How